 Where Should I Sleep On The Thames Path?
 What Are My Accommodation Options?

 On this trail, the vast majority of hikers sleep in indoor accommodation en route.
 Accommodation options include hotels, guesthouses, hostels, bed and breakfasts.
 Because this walk is a long one, we can’t cover all the options en-route, but here are a few choice highlights:

 - The Trout Inn at Tadpole Bridge, Buckland Marsh (https://www.trout-inn.co.uk/).
 Log fires, warm welcomes, and rustic interiors, this is a fantastic pub for an overnighter.
 They specialise in boat hire and local sausages!

 - YHA Oxford (https://www.yha.org.uk/hostel/yha-oxford).
 An affordable option in a city of expensive accommodation, YHA Oxford is located close to the trail and close to most of Oxford’s big attractions.
 Many walkers stay here, making it a great place to meet other ramblers roaming on the same trail as you.

 - London: London runs the gamut when it comes to accommodation options.
-Hostels, bed and breakfasts, hotels, Airbnbs and plenty more.
-If you’re keen for a cheap stay in London, the YHA has plenty of properties.
+Hostels, bed and breakfasts, hotels, Airbnbs, and plenty more.
+If you’re keen on a cheap stay in London, the YHA has plenty of properties.
 But those seeking luxury can find plenty of decadence.

 Are There Places To Eat And Drink Along The Thames Path?